 Another important task when assessing the workplace for chemical hazards is to determine the route(s) of entry the chemicals may take.
 If we know the route(s) of entry, we can then determine appropriate engineering, administrative, and PPE controls to eliminate or reduce the exposure.
 The four common routes of entry are:

 Hazardous substances can be used safely in workplaces if adequate control strategies are used to prevent exposure to those chemicals.
-To eliminate or reduce exposure to hazardous chemicals, an effective protocol called the "Hierarchy of Controls" has been developed.
-When you determine during a workplace assessment that exposure to harmful levels of hazardous chemicals is present, try to eliminate or reduce that exposure using the following strategies in the following order:
+To eliminate or reduce exposure to hazardous chemicals, the use of an effective "Hierarchy of Controls" (HOC) is encouraged by ANSI/ASSP Z10-2012, Occupational Health and Safety Management Systems..
+When you determine during a workplace assessment that exposure to harmful levels of hazardous chemicals is present, try to eliminate or reduce hazard and/or exposure using the following HOC strategies in the following order:

 The first three strategies focus on doing something with the hazard.

-The last two strategies focus on doing something with behaviors to reduce exposure to the hazard.
+The last three strategies focus on doing something with behaviors to reduce exposure to the hazard.

 Remember, the first question you want to ask is, "How can I eliminate, reduce, or engineer out the hazard?"
 Hopefully you'll be able to eliminate the hazard or reduce it to the point where safe behaviors or PPE won't be necessary.